al3xandr3/al3xandr3.github.io/_posts/2013-04-10-programming.md

 ### Precepts

   - State is the root of all evil, avoid global variables, and shared state.
-  - Go for pure functions with well defined interfaces(for the same input always same output).
-Create building blocks using pure functions, not methods with state, that are composable and reusable, also makes for better testing.
+  - Go for pure functions with well defined interfaces (for the same input always same output).
+Create building blocks using pure functions, that are composable and reusable, also makes for better testing.
   - Analyse and Design up front, ideally away from computer, figure out what is needed and how to tackle it, trade-offs between tools and approaches, don't start coding right away - Hammock driven development
   - Constructs vs Artifacts - its not about how pretty and short the programming language is (the constructs), but more about how well it solves the problem, maintenance, scalability (the artifacts).
 Different task will focus / prioritize different artifacts. - See Simple-Made-Easy talk.
   - Write tests, because they can often be a life saver!
 Well crafted tests.
 But beware that test are not ultimate warranty that all code is bug free.